 The company is apparently overjoyed with the support shown by Anthem's fans, whose interest in the game serves as great motivation for BioWare.
 "All the effort that the team puts into making these games is really fueled by the hope that in the end, you will like what we’ve made", he concluded.

-We've seen plenty of Anthem thus far and while we'll refrain from vouching for anything gameplay related, we can confirm that the game already looks the part .
-The company made sure that the story behind the NPCs is as deep and rich as the in-game world, even if trailers don't really reveal much in that respect.
+We've seen plenty of Anthem thus far and while we'll refrain from vouching for anything gameplay related, we can confirm that the game already .
+The company made sure that behind the NPCs is as deep and rich as the in-game world, even if trailers don't really reveal much in that respect.

 Anthem launches on 21 February 2018 for PC, PlayStation 4 and Xbox One and although EA's involvement raised quite a few eyebrows, BioWare insists that their participation doesn't include anything else than publishing.